 - Difficulty articulating or pronouncing words.

-- Reading that is error-prone and laborious.
+- Reading that is error-prone and very laborious.

-- Problems concentrating when reading or writing.
+- Problems concentrating while reading or writing.

 - Difficulty following instructions and learning routines.